rganeshsharma/pdf-translator-service-de_en_docker_deploy/README.md

 **🐳 Containerized for your convenience!**

 *Translate German PDFs to English with a single Docker command - no setup hassles, no dependency conflicts, just results.*

+**Built with ❤️ by the Ganesh Sharma**

+*Making document translation accessible, fast, and reliable for everyone.*